 Unfortunately, we don’t see as many middle-market companies doing this type of financial modeling as we’d like — especially considering that it doesn’t require a large investment of dollars or time.
 Remember, you can keep it high level and still draw insightful, actionable information.

 If your stress test results come back positive, great.
 Still, look for less obvious issues beneath the surface.
 Survey the ecosystem around you.
 Who are your key suppliers and customers?
 Which are your most profitable products?
 How does this compare to your competitors?
 How will the health of particular customers, suppliers, and competitors affect your business in a downturn?
 Most importantly, what threats and opportunities can you discern?

-We saw several clients enter the Great Recession with the financial strength not just to survive but to also take advantage of opportunities.
+We saw several clients enter the Great Recession with the financial strength not just to survive but to also take advantage of opportunities because they used alternative cost reduction techniques.
 Some made acquisitions of weaker competitors or assets at distressed prices.
 Other clients saw opportunities to grow their customer base.
 They had production and support capacity to step in when other suppliers stumbled.
 As a result, they gained market share and penetrated new accounts.

 When it comes to R&D, we counsel clients much the same way.
 Smart companies continue to innovate while others are crouched defensively.
 On the talent side, sharp people working for distressed companies often get concerned and look for alternatives.
 Again, rather than pull back on talent, be on the offensive to invest.
 At the same time, engage your talent in discussions about the company’s future, and their future with the company, so you don’t lose capable staff.

 Strengthen your balance sheet to enable strategic moves